OpenVision HD over exposed piping. Red HDMI wired tablet shows pitting on the screen. Rugged Wi-Fi tablet shows corrosion found.

 🟡 Yellow: Minor CUI present.
 Consider a quantitative inspection.

-🟠 Orange: Moderate CUI present (e.g., scaling).
+🟠Orange: Moderate CUI present (e.g., scaling).
 Quantitative inspection and/or insulation removal is necessary.

-🔴 Red: Critical CUI present (e.g., only insulation is holding the piping together).
+🔴Red: Critical CUI present (e.g., only insulation is holding the piping together).
 Rectification Required.

 We recommend including both the screen captures from OpenVision HD and your visual observations of the piping in your reports.

-You can view an example of what you might see on the OpenVision HD screen and how you could grade it in report here: How to grade OpenVision HD data
+View an example of what you might see on the OpenVision HD screen and how you could grade it in report here: How to grade OpenVision HD data

-In most cases, no exclusion zone is required to operate OpenVision HD.
-If a country's regulation requires an exclusion zone, it's so small that breakdown takes seconds
+You can set up and start using OpenVision HD within 1-2 minutes.
+In most cases, no exclusion zone is required to operate OpenVision HD, so breakdown takes seconds.
+If a country's regulation requires an exclusion zone, it's so small that breakdown is still very quick.

 • What are the overall transport and storage dimensions of OpenVision HD?

-OpenVision HD and its accessories are stored and transported in a customized Pelican case with external dimensions: 32 in x 20.5 in x 12.5 in (82 cm x 52 cm x 32 cm).
+OpenVision HD and its accessories are stored and transported in a customized Pelican™ case with external dimensions: 32 in x 20.5 in x 12.5 in (82 cm x 52 cm x 32 cm).

 • What training do you offer?